-Based on Eqns.
-1-3 the shock wave density ratio is plotted vs. the corresponding SPL in Fig. 4 over the specified weak Mach number range in air.
-From this point-of-view, below a SPL of about 100 the phenomenon is essentially incompressible and thus no optical visualization can be expected.
-But the curve has a pronounced "knee" in the range of 100 < SPL < 120 dB, and thereafter the density ratio rises quickly with further shock strength.
-Based solely on this result, and assuming unlimited optical sensitivity, we might expect to begin to see shock waves in air in the 100 < SPL < 120 dB range, as was already demonstrated in Figs. 2 and 3.
+Based on (1)-(4) the shock wave density ratio is plotted versus the corresponding SPL in Fig. 4 over the specified weak Mach number range in air.
+From this point-of-view, below a SPL of about 100 dB phenomena are essentially incompressible and thus no optical visualization can be expected.
+But the curve has a pronounced "knee" in the range of $100 < \text{SPL} < 120 \, \text{dB}$ (2 < Pa < 20), and thereafter the density ratio rises quickly with further shock strength.
+Based solely on this result, and assuming unlimited optical sensitivity, we might expect to begin to see shock waves in air in the $100 < \text{SPL} < 120 \, \text{dB}$ range, as was already demonstrated in Figs. 2 and 3.
 Whether one uses the term "shock wave" or "sound wave" in this range is more a matter of semantics than substance.

 The 100 < SPL < 120 dB range is often typified by loud concert music, jet aircraft noise at a distance, and gasoline-powered equipment nearby.
-The US Occupational Safety and Health Administration (OSHA) permits such sound exposure in the workplace for only a few minutes/day.
+The US Occupational Safety and Health Administration (OSHA) permits such sound exposure in the workplace for only a few minutes per day.